miking-lang/miking/README.md

 ...
 ```

-This implementation accepts a matrix of any form, even though it only works for
+The implementation accepts a matrix of any form, even though this would only
-a square matrix.
-In this case, we insert a `utest` at the start of the function
+work for a square matrix.
+By inserting a `utest` of the form
-of the form `utest length m with length (head m) in ...`.
-A `utest` of this
+`utest length m with length (head m) in e` (we assume inner dimensions are
-shape is interpreted as an equality constraint between the first two dimensions
+non-empty), we can express an equality constraint between the first two
-of the matrix `m` - which is encoded in the Futhark types.
+dimensions of the matrix `m`, which may be needed when this function is used in
+other places.

 ### Limitations